sethdford/csm-mlx/datasets/README.md

 - `sample_dataset.json`: JSON file containing text-audio pairs
 - `audio/`: Directory where audio files should be placed

+Each entry in the JSON file includes:
+- `text`: The transcript of the audio
+- `audio_path`: Path to the audio file
+- `speaker_id`: Numeric ID to identify different speakers (important for voice cloning)

 ## How to Use This Dataset

 1. **Replace with Real Audio**: